§1749.13. Excavation and demolition; prohibitions

 excluding weekends and holidays, in advance of the commencement of any excavation or

 demolition activity.
-Furthermore, excavation or demolition activities shall commence not
+If an excavation or demolition does not commence within one hundred

-Independence Day; Labor Day; Thanksgiving Day; Christmas Eve; and Christmas Day.
+Friday; Memorial Day; Independence Day; Labor Day; Thanksgiving Day; Christmas Eve;

 (2) This notice shall contain the name, address, and telephone number of the person